 Services designed for individuals with behavioral health needs may lack expertise and skills to support individuals as they age.
 Likewise, services designed for older adults may lack knowledge and expertise in behavioral health.
 This project was designed to bridge the gap between those systems of care.

 Regional specialists were hired to be a resource to behavioral health providers whose clients are aging and to aging partners whose clients are experiencing behavioral health issues.
-The regional specialists provide behavioral health resources and consultation for older adults with behavioral health conditions for the purpose of diverting them from, or reducing the duration of, nursing facility admission.
+The regional specialists provide behavioral health resources and consultation for older adults with behavioral health conditions to divert them from, or reduce the duration of, nursing facility admission.

 The regional specialists are a resource to:

-- Other entities involved with diversion from nursing homes and transitions from nursing home back to the community
+• Other entities involved with diversion from nursing homes and transitions from nursing homes back to the community

 Eastern